Digital Marketing Classes & Bootcamps Boston

 Digital Analyst

 What exactly does a Digital Analyst do?
 You analyze digital marketing campaigns to see how well they’re converting customers.
-You’ll collect and measure data using Google Analytics and examine how well they interact with your advertisements.
+You’ll collect and measure data using Google Analytics and examine how well customers interact with your advertisements.
 Expect to make a national average of $88,000 in this role, though higher-earning opportunities may be available elsewhere.

-Digital Marketing Classes Near Me
+Digital Marketing Classes in Boston

 Digital Marketing Corporate Training